 In other words, “antibody testing is a snapshot of the past, but cannot predict your future,” Otenti said, noting ongoing studies will eventually reveal more concrete information.

 Antibody testing is used by epidemiologists for public health surveillance, for example, to determine how much of a large population has been exposed to a virus.
-But clinicians are unlikely to use these tests to determine a diagnosis, and they cannot currently be used to determine whether you are vulnerable to infection in the future.
+Clinicians occasionally use the tests to confirm diagnosis when there is late onset of symptoms, but they cannot currently be used to determine whether you are vulnerable to infection in the future.

 Who should get tested?